Looking for passive income?

 This article represents the opinion of the writer, who may disagree with the “official” recommendation position of a Motley Fool premium service or advisor.
 We’re Motley!
 Questioning an investing thesis — even one of our own — helps us all think critically about investing and make decisions that help us become smarter, happier, and richer, so we sometimes publish articles that may not be in line with recommendations, rankings or other content.

 Fool contributor Andrew Button has no position in any of the stocks mentioned.
-The Motley Fool recommends ALTAGAS LTD. and NORTHWEST HEALTHCARE PPTYS REIT UNITS.
+The Motley Fool owns shares of and recommends Enbridge.
+The Motley Fool recommends NORTHWEST HEALTHCARE PPTYS REIT UNITS.